 Q: When are services are offered?

-A: Our Therapeutic Riding Lessons and Community Lessons are only offered April through October.
-Our unmounted programs are offered all year round.
+A: Our Therapeutic Riding Lessons & Community Lessons are held May - October, All unmounted programs are offered all year round.

 Q: Are your services covered under insurance?